 Sixteen-year-old Miles' first year at Culver Creek Preparatory School in Alabama includes good friends and great pranks, but is defined by the search for answers about life and death after a fatal car crash.

 Why was it challenged?
-Drugs/drinking/smoking, sexually explicit, and unsuitable to age group.
+Drugs/drinking/smoking, sexually explicit, unsuitable to age group, and contains sexually explicit scene that may lead a student to “sexual experimentation”

 Crank by Ellen Hopkins